 4. The Growth of Low-Code Platforms

 The low-code platform market will continue to evolve in the future.
-In 2022, its annual growth is estimated at $21,2 billion, which is 40%.
+In 2022, its annual growth is estimated at $21.2 billion, which is 40%.
 A product manager from Zoho Creator, Tejas Gadhia, mentions that most of the productivity tools for employees will be low-code.
 By the way, low-code platforms are beneficial for developers to create drag-and-drop interfaces and integrations flawlessly.
-A high productivity and faster iteration are among numerous benefits low-code platforms deliver.
-Here are several examples of low-code platforms used by companies to optimize their working operations:
+High productivity and faster iteration are among the numerous benefits low-code platforms deliver.
+Here are several examples of low-code platforms as a service used by companies to optimize their working operations: